Links

 print(res.result())

-Selecting Who to Charge
+Selecting Who To Charge

 If you are a member of an organization, then by default the organization is changed for your Delayed tasks.
 If you would like to charge the task to yourself, you just need to add one extra argument namespace.